-Our results show that patients respond directly to the information contained within the summary star ratings.
+Our results show that patients respond to the information contained in the summary star ratings.
 While the star ratings were present, providers just above the discontinuities saw significantly larger enrollment growth relative to providers just below.
-When the summary ratings were removed, in 2019, this difference disappeared.
-Panel regressions, which focus on practices that experience changes in the summary star rating over time, give the same result.
-This pattern is consistent with a model in which consumers are uncertain over the quality of GP practices and learn from the information provided by the summary ratings.
+When the summary ratings were removed at the end of 2019, this difference disappeared.

-Crucially, the changes in enrollment captured by our RD are almost entirely the result of the choices made by patients in low income neighborhoods.
+The changes in enrollment captured by our RD are almost entirely the result of the choices made by patients in low-income neighborhoods.
 Enrollment growth from LSOAs below the median in terms of income is sharply higher for practices just above the discontinuities.
 There is no observable jump for enrollment growth from LSOAs above the median.
-In other words, it appears to be low income patients that are uncertain about provider quality, and benefiting from the website.
+In other words, low-income patients are uncertain about provider quality and benefit from the website.
 The relationship between enrollment and the continuous index away from the discontinuities further supports this interpretation.
-Conditional on a star rating, enrollment growth is highly correlated with the underlying index for high income areas, and effectively uncorrelated for low income areas.
-This suggests that high income patients are aware of (and responsive to) fine differences in quality not captured by the star ratings, while low-income patients are not.
+Conditional on a star rating, enrollment growth is highly correlated with the underlying index for high-income areas, and effectively uncorrelated for low-income areas.
+Again, this suggests that high-income patients are aware of (and responsive to) fine differences in quality not captured by the star ratings, while low-income patients are not.